rlworkgroup/garage/docs/user/docker.md

 ### Enabling environment visualization

-Allow the docker container to access the X server on your machine by running:
+Allow the Docker container to access the X server on your machine by running:

 ```bash
 xhost +local:docker
 ```

-and while running the docker container, add the following arguments to `docker run`:
+and while running the Docker container, add the following arguments to `docker run`:

 ```bash